GRACE JIMENEZ ’20

 The University of New Haven has taught me how to step out of my comfort zone, and as a result, I developed into a stronger person.

-When I first visited the University of New Haven, I was impressed by the faculty’s commitment to providing students with a truly meaningful and career-focused education.
+When I first visited the University of New Haven, I was impressed by the faculty’s commitment to providing students with a truly meaningful and career-focused education, by the students-first philosophy, and by the collaborative working environment.

 I would not have been able to receive a degree and achieve what I have without the help and support of alumni.